futurehomeno/fimp-api/thing-management.md

-#### Add a Thing to FH system .
+## Adding a thing to FH system .

-    Inclusion process consist of 2 steps :
+    Inclusion process consists of 2 steps :
     1. An application sends inclusion command to adapter.
     2. Adapter generates inclusion_report event right after a thing was added.